coreruleset/documentation/content/concepts/_index.md

 # How CRS Works

-Deep dive in core concepts of the CRS in this chapter.
+Deep dive into core CRS concepts in this chapter.